splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/0-installation/2-6-setup-win-msys.md

 In this guide, we will walk through the steps to install the necessary Applications and Tools using **MSYS2** (**M**inimal **SYS**tem) on Windows.
 This will enable you to code in C# and C++ with SplashKit.

 :::note[Already have SplashKit installed?]
-If you have previously installed SplashKit (before 2024):
+If you have previously installed SplashKit:

 - Update SplashKit using your "MSYS2 MINGW64" terminal with the command: `skm update`
 - Then you can skip to Step [4: Install SplashKit Globally](#4-install-splashkit-globally).